Iankip8/Phase_3_project/README.md

 Syriatel Telecom aims to understand and mitigate customer churn, utilizing binary classification models to predict attrition.
 The primary objective is to identify influential factors and minimize financial losses associated with customer defection.

 **Problem Statement:**
 SyriaTel seeks to maintain or increase its customer retention rate by developing an accurate binary classification model.
-The model should predict the likelihood of customers discontinuing their services and pinpoint factors to address in order to reduce attrition.
+The model should predict the likelihood of customers discontinuing their services and pinpoint factors to address to reduce attrition.

 **Data Science Process Used:**
 Adhering to the CRISP-DM Process, the project involves: